 Both mold and mildew have similar negative affects on your health.

 Symptoms of mold and mildew exposure include cough, allergy symptoms, asthma, headaches, and difficulty breathing.
 Mold can also cause respiratory issues, heart problems, joint pain, migraines, fatigue and depression.

-Have your home tested by a professional if you think you have a mold issue.
+A professional at RTK Environmental Group can help, if you think you have a mold issue.